Naval Mobile Construction Battalion 3: Vietnam War, MCB 3

 In May 1965 MCB 3 made its first of three visits to Da Nang, Vietnam constructing more than 500 facilities for the Marine Corps.
 One of the projects was a tough road job from the upper peak to the lower peak at the Monkey Mountain Facility.
-They also began the task on creating a site on the lower peak for a missle battery.
+They also began the task on creating a site on the lower peak for a missile battery.
 The peak started out as completely unusable and needed to be blasted and leveled to create several usable acres which was completed by the relief battalion.
 MCB 3's second and third tours took them to Chu Lai and Gia Le.
-On September 20 1965 USMC base Camp Hansen on Okinawa was commissioned after CBs 3, 9, and 11 completed the repurposing of Chimu Airfield for the Marines.
-In 1966 NMCB- 3 received their First Battle "E", and while in Chu Lai, the Battalion was named Pacific Fleet "Best of Type" on 11 September 1966 by Rear Admiral W. M. Heaman, Commander Construction Battalions.
+On September 20, 1965, USMC base Camp Hansen on Okinawa was commissioned after CBs 3, 9, and 11 completed the repurposing of Chimu Airfield for the Marines.
+In 1966 NMCB- 3 received their First Battle "E", and while in Chu Lai, the battalion was named Pacific Fleet "Best of Type" on 11 September 1966 by Rear Admiral W. M. Heaman, Commander Construction Battalions.

 In the summer of 1967, MCB 3 Deployed to Phu Bai to support projects for the Third Marine Division.
 This began with improvements to the air facility at MAG (Marine Air Group) 36.
 Following that was the development of a complete rock quarry, north of Phu Bai.
 Part of the battalion started construction of Camp Eagle in support of the 101st Airborne, while a detachment built a 5,000,000 gallon P.O.L. facility on Tan My island, east of the Imperial City of Huế.
 During this deployment an urgent airfield was needed at Quảng Trị.
 The project was designated "top secret", site "X", and to be completed in under 45 days.
 MCBs 1, 3, 4, 7, 10, 11, 74, 121, and 133 all sent detachments of men and equipment to get the job done.
-Those detachments dubbed themselves the "Ghost Battalion" and chose the Jolly Roger for the Battalion's colors.
+Those detachments dubbed themselves the "Ghost Battalion" and chose the Jolly Roger for the battalion's colors.
 MCB 3's commanding officer, Cmdr.
 R.L Foley was posted TAD as commander of the Ghost Battalion and would receive the Legion of Merit Medal with Combat V for the job he did.
 At the same time MCB- 3 built a complete base surrounding their own camp that became Gia Le combat base.
 It was finished just in time to withstand the 1968 Tet Offensive and the Battle of Hue City.
 MCB 8 relieved MCB 3 in January 1968 and while deployed with the Marines in Gia Le, assisted their adjacent units with all types of construction, along with general engineering support as well as mortar support.
 This effort earned the "Better than Best" a Presidential Unit Citation from President Richard Nixon upon their return to the States.
 In 1968 the Marine Corps requested that the Seabees make a name change from MCB as the Marine Corps was using MCB for Marine Corps Base, so the Navy created the NMCBs.